-9.3.6.
+9.3.12.
 Identify external changes and identify associated risks

-Risk assessment processes must not only focus on existing dynamics prevailing in the entity.
+Risk assessment processes must not only focus on existing dynamics prevailing in the municipality.
 Near-future changes must also be included in the process.
 Time horizons should be determined for this.
 Anticipated changes that are self-generating will be easily identifiable, such as investments, capital projects or launching of new capital projects.
-Their associated risks must be assessed as part of the risk framework.
+Their associated risks must be assesses as part of the risk framework.
+Certain changes in the local government sector, but outside the municipality's control can be anticipated such as regulatory change and competitive movements.
+Associated risks must be assessed.

-9.3.7 Identify the potential root causes of risk events
+9.3.13 Identify the potential root causes of risk events

 Exposures could indicate the potential for risks materialising.
-Perils or t riggers cause actual events.
+Perils or triggers cause actual events.
 Such triggers or events must be identified and documented.
 The purpose of identifying potential root causes is to give direction to risk intervention measures.
 This process of identifying root causes of events may be left until after the first round of risk assessments has been completed.

-9.3.8.
+9.3.14.
 Identify the key controls currently implemented for the identified risks